eleiny8/MyWellness-Tracker/README.md

 Problem Addressed

 Many individuals find it challenging to maintain emotional and mental health due to a lack of consistent tools for reflection and tracking.
-MyWellness Tracker addresses this by offering a unified platform where users can document and analyze their mood, habits, and journal entries—all in one place.
+MyWellness Tracker addresses this by offering a unified platform where users can document and analyze their mood, habits, and journal entries all in one place.

 Platform